Mesoscale two-sample testing for networks: Discussion and future work

-The setting of multiple matrix-valued observations split into two samples is not unique to networks, and arises in other applications.
-For example, one could observe a matrix of counts (e.g., of microbiotic taxa), or subject-specific covariance or precision matrix estimates \citep{xia18multiple, xia20simultaneous}.
-Many models in those settings also reduce the intrinsic dimension of data using low rank or other latent variable models, and thus our methodology would be applicable to two-sample testing for fixed rows, columns, or blocks of general matrix data, as long as suitable assumptions can be worked out.
+The setting of multiple matrix-valued observations split into two samples is not unique to networks.
+For example, one could observe a matrix of counts (e.g., of microbiotic taxa), or subject-specific covariance or precision matrix estimates \citepbody{xia18multiple}.
+Many models in those settings also reduce the intrinsic dimension of data using low rank or latent variable models, and thus our methodology would be applicable to two-sample testing for fixed sub-rectangles in general matrix data, as long as suitable assumptions can be worked out.